Logo Silver Travellers

 Malaga has a Mediterranean climate like the rest of Andalusia's coast.
 With an average of 300 days of sunshine, it is one of the sunniest cities in Europe.
 Because the city lies in the shelter of the northern mountains, Malaga has the warmest winter of any European city.
 This also makes the city and its surroundings a popular destination for northern and western European winter visitors.

 Furthermore, due to the sea influence, summers are significantly less hot than in the rest of Andalusia.
 In this respect, Malaga is a perfect year-round city break destination.
 In the summer months, however, it can be particularly crowded.
 Especially in August when the Spaniards themselves have holidays.
-Want really lovely temperatures and not too crowded?
-Then the spring and autumn months are the most ideal months for a city trip to Malaga.
+Do you want it to be with really nice temperatures but not too crowded?
+Then spring and autumn are the ideal months for a city trip to Malaga.

 You can easily explore Malaga on foot.
 Most of Malaga's main tourist attractions are within walking distance of each other.
-On top of that, the historical centre is largely car-free.
-Due to the almost always sunny weather, it is therefore always great to get around on foot.
+In addition, the historical centre is largely car-free.
+Due to the almost always sunny weather, it is always great to get around on foot.

 Another perfect option is by bike.
 Malaga has around 30 kilometres of cycle paths.
 But even outside the cycle paths and outside the city, the bike is an excellent means of transport.
 There are several locations where you can rent a bike (cheaply), such as Baja Bikes.

-Where can I eat delicious food in Malaga?
+Where can I eat out well in Malaga?

 Fish lovers in particular find plenty to enjoy in Malaga.
-Usually, you can enjoy the most delicious fish dishes at the so-called chiringuitos: beach bars.
+One can usually enjoy the most delicious fish dishes at the so-called chiringuitos: beach bars.
 One of the most famous chiringuitos is El Tintero.
 Instead of a menu, waiters sing what dishes they have on offer.

 For good food at reasonable prices, head to the port area.
 Here you will find many restaurants, most of which also have a terrace overlooking the water.
 In the old town, there are particularly many good restaurants.
 As many as ten of them have a mention in the Michelin Guide.
 These are the best restaurants in Malaga.

-Where can I have a drink in Malaga?
+Where can I go for a drink in Malaga?

-Thanks in part to its sunny climate, Malaga has many squares with cosy terraces.
-You can go there for a cool drink or Moscatel, but often also for tapas.
-Some atmospheric squares for a drink are Plaza de las Flores and Plaza de la Merced.
-But you will also find fine spots near the port, such as Atlantis Sunset Lounge.
-In addition, Soho Malaga also has very nice terraces these days.
+Thanks in part to its sunny climate, Malaga has many squares with pleasant terraces.
+You can go there for a refreshing drink or Muscatel, but often also for some tapas.
+A few lively squares for a drink include Plaza de las Flores and Plaza de la Merced but you will also find nice spots like Atlantis Sunset Lounge near the harbour.
+Moreover, Soho Malaga also has great terraces these days.
 Want to enjoy the warm sun on your terrace until late in the afternoon?
-Then visit one of the many roof terraces in Malaga.
-Like the ones at the Soho Bahia Hotel, AC Malaga Palacio or Hotel Molina Lario.
+Then visit one of the many rooftop terraces in Malaga.
+Like those at the Soho Bahia Hotel, AC Malaga Palacio or Hotel Molina Lario.

 Where can I find good accommodation in Malaga?

-Malaga has an extraordinary amount of good accommodation, ranging from flats to hotels with the most beautiful roof terraces.
-Most of them are located in the old town.
+Malaga is home to an extraordinary amount of good accommodation, ranging from flats to hotels with the most beautiful rooftop terraces.
+Most can be found in the old town.
 Many also have parking facilities.
 Overview of all accommodation in Malaga.

 Special tours in Malaga